 Spring time is thunderstorm season across the Plains.
-As we observed this past weekend, spring storms occasionally bring severe winds or even tornadoes.
+As we observed this week, spring storms occasionally bring severe winds or even tornadoes.
 Cleaning up after a severe storm is difficult enough.
 Losing valuable cattle brings additional financial hardship to the situation.

 Cattle loss can occur in several scenarios.
 Livestock may be killed, lost, or stolen during a stormy situation.
 An accurate accounting of livestock and property is essential to a cattle operation’s storm preparedness.
 Keep a CURRENT inventory of all animals and the pastures where they are located.
 Individual animal ID tags on all animals have several other purposes, but can become extremely valuable if cattle become scattered or even stolen.
 If these records are computer based, consider having a “back-up” copy stored at a neighbor’s or a relative’s house.

 An up-to-date immunization program for your cow herd can be doubly important if a storm hits your area.
 Cattle that are intermingled with animals from other farms and ranches may become exposed to pathogens that generally have not been a problem on your operation.

 The Texas A&M Extension Disaster Education Network has an excellent fact sheet by David W. Smith (Extension Safety Program Specialist) on farmstead preparedness and care after a storm.
 It can be found on line at:

 http://texashelp.tamu.edu/005-agriculture/farmstead-preparedness-recovery.php.
 Their experience with both tornadoes and hurricanes can be helpful for producers in other states.

 A few of their suggestions for protecting cattle from the aftermath of storms include: